 A short hop into headwind and drizzle to the notional end of the End to End: Giant’s Causeway.
-The natural wonder consists of 40,000 hexagonal columns of basalt – the same sort of volcanic stuff the moon is made of – looking like a clumsily-laid giant’s garden patio.
+The natural wonder consists of 40,000 hexagonal columns of basalt – the same sort of volcanic stuff the moon is made of – looking like a giant’s clumsily-laid garden patio.

 Visiting by bike isn’t all that convenient thanks to unhelpful parking, but we spent an hour clambering about and trying to take pictures without getting photobombed by a coach party.
 It was a suitably dramatic way to finish the trip.

 After this we carried on to Portrush, resisting the siren call of the Bushmills whisky distillery.
-Sorry, that’s wrong: in Ireland you add an ’e’.
-That should be ’whisky distillerey’.
+Sorry, that’s wrong: in Ireland you add an ‘e’.
+So that should be ‘whisky distillerey’.
 Nigel carried on cycling via the ferry to Derry, while I took the train from Coleraine; it was sounding like a Cole Porter song.

 We spent the evening in Derry/Londonderry – the cautious employ both Republican and Loyalist versions of the North’s second city to avoid inflaming nationalist passions – and headed on afterwards to Belfast and ultimately the Isle of Man, to collect another End to End.